 - 1 A mobile node dials a connection to the foreign agent. - 2 The foreign agent authenticates the mobile node using a RADIUS profile.
-RADIUS authentication of the mobile node is required, because the required attributes are supported only in RADIUS. - 3 The foreign agent uses the Ascend-Home-Agent-IP-Addr attribute in the mobile node's RADIUS profile to locate a Connection profile (or RADIUS profile) for the home agent. - 4 The foreign agent dials the home agent, and an IP connection is authenticated and established in the usual way. - 5 The foreign agent informs the home agent that the mobile node is connected, and requests a tunnel.
+Authentication of the forei - 3 The foreign agent uses the Ascend-Home-Agent-IP-Addr attribute in the mobile node's RADIUS profile to locate a Connection profile (or RADIUS profile) for the home agent. - 4 The foreign agent dials the home agent, and an IP connection is authenticated and established in the usual way. - 5 The foreign agent informs the home agent that the mobile node is connected, and requests a tunnel.
 It sends up to 10 RegisterRequest messages at 2-second intervals, timing out and logging a message if it receives no response to those requests. - 6 The home agent requests a password before it creates the tunnel. - 7 The foreign agent returns an encrypted version of the Ascend-Home-Agent-Password found in the mobile node's RADIUS profile.
 This password must match the home agent's Password parameter in the ATMP configuration in the Ethernet Profile. - 8 The home agent returns a RegisterReply with a number that identifies the tunnel.
 If registration fails, a message is logged and the foreign agent disconnects the mobile node.
-If registration succeeds, the tunnel is created between the foreign agent and the home agent. - When the mobile node disconnects from the foreign agent, the foreign agent sends a DeregisterRequest to the home agent to close down the tunnel.
+If registration succeeds, the tunnel is created between the foreign agent and the home agent. - 9 When the mobile node disconnects from the foreign agent, the foreign agent sends a DeregisterRequest to the home agent to close down the tunnel.

 The foreign agent can send its request a maximum of ten times, or until it receives a DeregisterReply.
 If the foreign agent receives packets for a mobile node whose connection has been terminated, the foreign agent silently discards the packets.